Node.js

 The framework instance must be exported, otherwise the builder will not recognize it as a function

-node-functions└── express└── [[default]].js # express.js/koa.js entry point with built-in route definition
+cloud-functions└── express└── [[default]].js # express.js/koa.js entry point with built-in route definition

 Function Handlers

-Handlers method | Description |
+Handlers Method | Description |

 onRequest(context: EventContext): Response | Promise<Response> | Match HTTP Methods ( GET, POST, PATCH, PUT, DELETE, HEAD, OPTIONS) |